Paul Wasicka – Recovering from being one card away from World Champion

 In 2007, Wasicka was back in the money with a win at the NBC National Heads Up Poker Championship.
 His winnings were $500,000 but the win was what really mattered to Paul.
-He also made the final table at the L.A, Poker Classic.
-He came in fourth for a win of over $455,000.
+He also made the final table at the L.A, Poker Classic and finished in fourth for a win of over $455,000.
 Also in 2007, he came 12th place in the Aussie Millions tournament.

 Paul Wasicka's Major Title Record

 - WSOP Bracelets